Book-reader/tagged_unions.c3l/README.md

 	STRING,
 }

-// Should be possible to inline in the struct soon once the compiler bug is fixed union __Token
+// Should be possible to inline in the struct definition soon union __Token
 {
 	double number;